Hundred’s Day is a big deal in our class. Isn’t it great that we can turn a number into a cause for celebration?

 Maybe you prefer to make your own workbooks?
 No problem – I have a whole set of clip art to help with that!
 Just drag the images into your document, add text, and print!
 That way you can make it the way you like!

-If you need more work with the 100’s Chart and Math Sense in general, you can grab this set focusing on number sense for grade one.
+If you need more work with the 100’s Chart and Math Sense in general, you can grab this set which focuses on number sense for Grade One.
 It also includes printable centers and differentiated workbook pages to meet the needs of a varied classroom.